What is a tenon saw used for, and how does it differ from other saw types? Here you’ll find the answers to six common questions

 A dovetail saw – as the name suggests – is specifically designed for cutting dovetail joints, which are generally smaller than tenon joints, hence why they have shorter and thinner saw blades.
 They have more teeth and rip teeth for cutting along the grain.

-As a comparison example of TPI the best circular saws have circular blades that commonly have 24 TPI for rough cuts and 80 TPI for finer cuts.
-While a standard hand saw will have 8-10 TPI as they are used for everyday cuts rather than cuts that need a neat smooth cut like furniture.
+Other types of saws, such as a dovetail saw, which has around 15-20 TPI.
+Other saws, such as the best circular saws, have circular blades that commonly have 24 TPI for rough cuts and 80 TPI for finer cuts.
+In comparison, a standard handsaw typically has 8-10 TPI, as it is used for everyday cuts rather than those that require a neat, smooth cut, such as those found in furniture.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.